 - Similarly, in the Summary Results screen, you can manually select text and then right-click and select Copy.
 Alternatively, clicking Copy on the main toolbar will grab the entire contents of the Summary Results in a format that you can paste into Word.

-In Junctions 9 the system above is extended so that you can copy/paste data from a given screen for all Demand Sets and/or time segments:
+In Junctions 9 and above, the system above is extended so that you can copy/paste data from a given screen for all Demand Sets and/or time segments:

 - Click on the screen of interest – for example, the OD Matrix screen.